George Joseph Smith: Early life and marriages

 In October 1909, Smith married Sarah Freeman, under the name George Rose Smith.
 As with Wilson, he left Freeman after clearing out her savings and selling her war bonds, with a total take of £400.
 He then married Bessie Mundy and Alice Burnham.
 In September 1914, he married Alice Reid under the alias Charles Oliver James.
 In total, Smith entered into seven bigamous marriages between 1908 and 1914.
 In most of these cases, Smith stole and dissipated his wives' possessions before he disappeared.

 Two similar deaths

-In January 1915, Division Detective Inspector Arthur Neil received a letter from a Joseph Crossley, who owned a boarding house in Blackpool, Lancashire.
-Included with the letter were two newspaper clippings: one was from the News of the World dated before Christmas 1914, about the death of Margaret Elizabeth Lloyd (née Lofty), aged 38, who died in her lodgings in 14 Bismarck Road, Highgate (later renamed Waterlow Road).
-She was found in her bathtub by her husband, John Lloyd, and their landlady.
+In January 1915, the Metropolitan Police received a letter from Joseph Crossley, who owned a boarding house in Blackpool, Lancashire.
+Dated 3 January, it was written by Crossley on behalf of his wife and Mr Charles Burnham, who had spotted a newspaper article in the News of the World before Christmas 1914 on the death of Margaret Elizabeth Lloyd (née Lofty), aged 38.
+She had been found dead in her bathtub at her lodgings in 14 Bismarck Road, Highgate (later renamed Waterlow Road) by her husband, John Lloyd, and their landlady.